 Labyrinth 1: Jail

-All of us are products of our life experience, right?
-And each of us can name a time that altered our path.
+We can all name times that altered our path.
 One of mine was the summer of 1975.

 On a morning in June, I saw Yosemite for the first time.
 Lightheaded, I watched a white sash of water fall from a cliff-edge a half-mile overhead.
 I was standing on the steps Yosemite Jail, hungover and banned from the park for 30 days.